phanit1/project1-2019501026/notes.md

 He told that updated version of "Werkzeug" is not working.
 SO I uninstalled it and downloaded same on e but with version 0.16.0 which is working.
 Then I used command flask run and I got a url which resulted to show the required output "Project 1: TODO" !
 Time taken for this total task : 45 minutes

+Task-3: To develop an API key in Goodreads as we have to use their API I created a goodreads account and gave details to develop an API key I gave that key in given python program to check the python program which displays the book details.
+The output I got is the book details based on key and isbn